 I don’t expect you to respond to everything in real-time, but do expect you to close the loop on everything we open.
 If it’s on my plate, I will do the same, but try to take things that are in your function off my plate and into your management/organization/prioritization system that you create transparency around.
 I get frustrated when I have to ask about something twice.

 Frameworks and context are critical to sharing your work.
 I am always interested in the reason why you believe what you believe.
 All of us have a calculus by which we take in information and output a decision or position.
 Share your logic, particularly as we are building trust.
-Point to precedent, other industries, or if you’re reasoning from first principles, say that.
+Point to precedent, other industries, or, if you are reasoning from first principles, say that.
 Critically important we learn how we think so don’t worry about over-communicating.

 Things that I do that may be misunderstood